EmotiBit/EmotiBit_Docs/Getting_Started.md

 The very first time you launch the EmotiBit Oscilloscope on your computer, your operating system (Windows or macOS) will prompt you to grant network access permissions to the application.

 > [!IMPORTANT]
-> Action Required: **You must grant the appropriate network permissions when prompted.**
+> Action Required: **You must grant the appropriate network permissions when prompted.**<br>
-> ATTENTION: Without these explicit permissions, the EmotiBit Oscilloscope cannot detect or communicate with the EmotiBit connected to your network.
+> Without these explicit permissions, the EmotiBit Oscilloscope cannot detect or communicate with the EmotiBit connected to your network.
 Data streaming will fail.
 > The sections that follow provide a visual guide on how to navigate the permissions screen for your specific operating system.

 #### 2.1 Permissions on Windows